kyungw00k/react-adfit-web-component/README.md

 export default IntegratedAdfitComponent;
 ```

-or using config Object
+### Or using configuration bbject

 ```
 import React from 'react';
 import AdfitWebComponent from 'react-adfit-web-component'

-Class IntegratedAdfitComponrnt extends React.Component{
+Class IntegratedAdfitComponent extends React.Component {
-...bla

     render() {
-        // You can use also React component properties(eg. this.props...) or constant variable Object let configObject = {
+        // You can use also React component properties(eg. this.props...)
+        // or constant variable Object
+        let configObject = {
             adType: 'xxx',
             adUnit: 'xxx',
             adWidth: 'xxx',
-            addHeight: 'xxx'
+            adHeight: 'xxx'
         };

         return (